Al-Ash'ath ibn Qays: Rebellion in the Ridda wars

 In 631, al-Ash'ath led a delegation of Kindites to the Islamic prophet Muhammad and converted to Islam.
 (Note: The 8th-century biographer of Muhammad, Ibn Ishaq, claims the Kindite delegation was composed of eighty men, a number which the modern historian Werner Caskel, considers exaggerated.
 The 8th-century historian Ibn Sa'd estimates the Kindite delegation as roughly a dozen-strong.)
-After Muhammad's death in 632, al-Ash'ath and his tribe withheld the customary payment to the nascent Muslim state and apostasized during the Ridda wars, a series of rebellions and defections from the Muslim polity by the tribes of Arabia.
+After Muhammad's death in 632, al-Ash'ath and his tribe withheld the customary payment to the nascent Muslim state and apostatized during the Ridda wars, a series of rebellions and defections from the Muslim polity by the tribes of Arabia.
 The governor of the Hadhramawt, Ziyad ibn Labid al-Ansari, ambushed the Banu Amr, dealing them a severe blow, and proceeded to defeat other Kindite clans in minor skirmishes.
 Later in the war, the Banu Wali'a chiefs were all slain, leading the Banu Amr to confer leadership to al-Ash'ath, in exchange for his support, making him the most powerful chief of the Kinda.

-Al-Ash'ath mobilized Kindites from his branch of the tribe against the Muslim forces of Ziyad, who were by then reinforced by another army led by Muhajir ibn Abi Umayya.
+Al-Ash'ath mobilized Kindites from his branch of the tribe against the Muslim forces of Ziyad, who were by then reinforced by another army led by al-Muhajir ibn Abi Umayya.
 Despite their inferior numbers, the Kindites under al-Ash'ath defeated the Muslims near Tarim, then besieged them there.
 After he showed his approval for the killing of Ziyad's messenger by a Kindite youth, many of his Kindite supporters abandoned him.
 Nonetheless, he defeated the larger Muslim army, whose ranks included many Kindites from the large Sakun division, at the valley of Zurqan.
 Afterward, the arrival of further Muslim forces under Ikrima ibn Abi Jahl prompted al-Ash'ath to lead his men and their families to barricade in the fortress of al-Nujayr, where they were besieged by the Muslims.
 Al-Ash'ath secured safe passage for a number of his relatives, but the rest of the besieged fighters were executed.
 He was spared but taken captive and sent to Caliph Abu Bakr, who agreed to release him after he repented.
 He thereafter took up residence in Medina, capital of the caliphate, where he was married to Abu Bakr's sister, Umm Farwa.
 This was a rare honour, and none of the other leaders of the Ridda wars were similarly treated.
 As al-Ash'ath's principal wife, Umm Farwa bore him five children, including his oldest son, Muhammad.